 Anything Can Happen

-Dallas is back for season two and Julie Gonzalo opens up about Pamela Barnes, her character's true feelings for Christopher and why she's not a villain.
+Dallas is back for Season 2 and Julie Gonzalo opens up about Pamela Barnes, her character's true feelings for Christopher and why she's not a villain.

 Julie Gonzalo knows drama.
 Last season she took con-artist to a whole new level when she portrayed the beautifully manipulative Rebecca Sutter on TNT's hit series Dallas.
 Rebecca went to great lengths to get exactly what she wanted in Dallas, which included concealing her identity and marrying the prince of Southfork, Christopher Ewing (Jesse Metcalfe).